After Iceland and Germany, Now France Declares War on the Gender Wage Gap - Slashdot

 When did this happen?

-Zero tolerance with generic prejudices (Score:3)
+Zero tolerance with generic prejudices (Score:2, Insightful)

 DISCLAIMER: I am a white, cisgender, heterosexual, leftist, etc. man proudly ignoring all these and other features/ideas of myself or anyone else at work (programming/engineering).
-I am also a big fan of fairness and objectivity.

 I don't get it.
 (Score:2)